 - Theory Z essentially advocates a combination of all that's best about Theory Y and modern Japanese management, which places a large amount of freedom and trust with workers, and assumes that workers have a strong loyalty and interest in team-working and the organisation.

 - Theory Z also places more reliance on the attitude and responsibilities of the workers, whereas Mcgregor's XY Theory is mainly focused on management and motivation from the manager's and the organisation's perspective.

-Please note, they were not created by McGregor.
-BusinessBalls (Alan Chapman) developed them to help understanding and application of McGregor's XY Theory concept.
+Please note, that they were not created by McGregor.
+BusinessBalls (Alan Chapman) developed them to help the understanding and application of McGregor's XY Theory concept.
 The test is a simple reflective tool, not a scientifically validated instrument; it's a learning aid and broad indicator.
 Please use it as such.